-- 1.1 Hebburn Comprehensive School uses closed circuit television (CCTV) images to monitor the school buildings in order to provide a safe and secure environment for pupils, staff and visitors, and to prevent the loss or damage to school property. - 1.2 The system comprises of 57 Fixed cameras and 12 Dome cameras managed by CDS - 1.3 The system does have sound recording capability; however, we do not use it. - 1.4 There is 1 CCTV system in place which consist of 69 cameras. - 1.5 The school CCTV system is only accessed in response to an incident and can be only accessed by the pastoral team, the senior team and IT Technical staff.
-This data is held for 8 days unless they are required for an ongoing investigation. - 1.6 The introduction of any changes to CCTV monitoring will be subject to consultation with staff and the school community. - 1.7 All authorised operators and employees with access to images are aware of the procedures that need to be followed when accessing the recorded images and sound (if applicable).
+- 1.1 Hebburn Comprehensive School uses closed circuit television (CCTV) images to monitor the school buildings in order to provide a safe and secure environment for pupils, staff and visitors, and to prevent the loss of or damage to school property. - 1.2 The system comprises of 102 Fixed cameras managed by CDS - 1.3 The system does have sound recording capability; however, we do not use it. - 1.4 There is 1 of CCTV system in place which consist of 102 cameras. - 1.5 The school CCTV system is monitored centrally from Hebburn Comprehensive School and Mr D Park is responsible for the monitoring of the CCTV.
+This data is held for approx 30 days unless they are required for an ongoing investigation. - 1.6 The introduction of any changes to CCTV monitoring will be subject to consultation with staff and the school community. - 1.7 All authorised operators and employees with access to images are aware of the procedures that need to be followed when accessing the recorded images and sound (if applicable).
+The school will decide when it is a requirement to view CCTV footage.
 All school operators are trained by the school data controller in their responsibilities under the CCTV Code of Practice.
 All employees are aware of the restrictions in relation to access to, and disclosure of, recorded images. - 1.8 The school's CCTV information is logged in accordance with the school's UKGDPR personal data ecosystem.